-The state of the building when the 2004 mercury survey (Shaw 2004) was undertaken seems to have been "as built" apart from in the rooms where the specific remediation works had been undertaken.
+The state of the building when the 2004 mercury survey (Shaw 2004) was undertaken seems to have been "as built" apart from in the rooms where specific remediation works had been undertaken.
 The indications in the various reports of work are that only limited areas had been addressed.
-In one instance some remedial work on walls is reported (Todd 2008 p65) but in general usually it would seem that action has been limited to replacing contaminated lengths of floorboard at various times.
-This has been made easier by the absence of tongue-and-grooved boards, so the damage usually associated with disturbance does not occur.
+In one instance some remedial work on walls is reported (Todd 2008 p65) but this would have had no effects on either the amount of mercury under floors or vapour migration.
+In general it would seem that action has been limited to replacing contaminated lengths of floorboard at various times, which has been made easier by the absence of tongueand-grooved boards, so the damage usually associated with disturbance does not occur.
 When the major remediation was undertaken the process was to remove contamination by "cutting [out] in uncontaminated sections, pass to contractor who de-nailed and stored ... for re-use or disposal."
 It is not possible to guess whether floorboards replaced during the remediations before 2004 are likely to have increased the air exchange between the underfloor spaces and the rooms.
-If they shrank more after installation than the original Victorian timber had, then more air movement could have ensued, allowing more mercury vapour out into the occupied space.
-Plywood might have reduced underfloor-to-room vapour migration.
+If they shrank more after installation than the original Victorian timber had, then more air movement could have ensued, allowing more mercury vapour out into the Plywood might have reduced underfloor-to-room vapour migration. occupied space.
 However unaltered rooms (probably the majority) would be expected to have a wider differential between an underfloor mercury measurement and the room air due to accumulated debris forming a partial seal between floorboards, and if carpets were present they would have further reduced airflows between the underfloor voids and the rooms.